 Impact of Online Affairs on Family

-We know from Quran that a soul does not bear the burdens and sin of another soul, but that doesn’t mean it won’t hurt them so deeply that they begin to wonder if they could have prevented it.
+We know from the Quran that a soul does not bear the burdens and sins of another soul, but that doesn’t mean it won’t hurt them so deeply that they begin to wonder if they could have prevented it.

 Online Affairs Hurt Children